Age of consent in Asia: Iraq

 The age of consent in Iraq is set at 15, regardless of gender and/or sexual orientation.
 "Any person who sexually assaults a boy or girl under the age of 15 without the use of force, menaces or deception is punishable by detention..."

 "Any person who has sexual intercourse with a female relative to the third generation under the age of 15 with her consent and the offence leads to her death, to pregnancy or loss of virginity [is punishable by jail]."

 Attempts were made by conservative parties in the Iraqi parliament to legalize child marriage in 2024.
 However, a revised bill was passed in January 2025 which reinstated the clauses of the previous amendment following protests in Iraq along with backlash from both international and local civil society groups.
 This prevented the formal recognition of child marriage in Iraqi law, ultimately keeping the age of consent at 15.
+The January 2025 revised bill also explicitly prohibits lowering the age of consent.